quii/learn-go-with-tests/roman-numerals.md

 There have been a few rules in the domain of Roman Numerals that we have worked with in this chapter

 - Cant have more than 3 consecutive symbols
-- Only (1), X (10), C (100) and M (1,000) can be "subtractors"
+- Only I (1), X (10) and C (100) can be "subtractors"
 - Taking the result of `ConvertToRoman(N)` and passing it to `ConvertToArabic` should return us `N`

 The tests we have written so far can be described as "example" based tests where we provide the tooling some examples around our code to verify.

 What if we could take these rules that we know about our domain and somehow exercise them against our code?

 Property based tests help you do this by throwing random data at your code and verifying the rules you describe always hold true.
 A lot of people think property based tests are mainly about random data but they would be mistaken.
 The real challenge about property based tests is having a _good_ understanding of your domain so you can write these properties.

 Enough words, let's see some code